slavafomin/crypto-pay-sdk/README.md

 **Traits:**

-- enables central configuration of all the common library options (i.e. network, token, etc)
+- `(+)` enables central configuration of all the common library options (i.e. network, token, etc), which eliminates boilerplate,
-- returns the domain data directly, doesn't provide access to the HTTP responses
+- `(—)` returns the domain data directly, doesn't provide access to the HTTP responses

 **Usage example**